Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Methodology

 \subsubsection{Generation of proposals}

 In the second stage, a sliding window of 3$\times$3 is run spatially on these feature maps.
-For each sliding window, a number of proposals are generated which all have the same center but with different aspect ratios and scales as shown in Fig. \ref{fig:Stage2}.
-Then, Intersection of Union (IoU) of each proposal is compared with the Ground Truth (GT) of that image to select the proposal for the next stage.
+For each location, k (k=9) proposals are generated with three aspect ratios (1:1, 1:2, 2:1) and scale sizes (128$\times$128, 256$\times$256, 512$\times$512) in the original image (Supplementary Fig. 2).
+Then, the Intersection of Union (IoU) metric of each proposal is compared with the ground truth (GT) of that image to select the proposal for the next stage.